mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

 ### 1. Data Acquisition and Wrangling <a class="anchor" id="Data_Wrangling"></a>

-   All data was collected from Natural Stat Trick an invaluable resource currated by Micah McCurdy, who compiles all kinds of data from the Nation Hockey League.
+   All data was collected from Natural Stat Trick an invaluable resource curated by Micah McCurdy, who compiles all kinds of data from the Nation Hockey League.

    The only preprocessing I did was to edit some of the header rows in the csv, and added a year column, in order to have that preserved.

-   I created the following as my naming convetions for the downloaded files:
+   I created the following as my naming conventions for the downloaded files:

 **Year**: refers to the year the season completed PK: means a penalty kill unit PP: means powerplay S: means 5-on-5 or standard play

-**Counts**: are an individual occurance Rates: are something over 60 minutes of time, the length of a standard game
+**Counts**: are an individual occurrence Rates: are something over 60 minutes of time, the length of a standard game

 #### Data Cleaning <a class="anchor" id="Data_Cleaning"></a>

-   Given the specialty nature of this data set there are few na values; it wasn't as tidy as a kaggle excerise but it was close.
+   Given the specialty nature of this data set there are few na values; it wasn't as tidy as a Kaggle exercise but it was close.
 The notable exception is Draft information, as a number of players were undrafted.
-After consideration, I decided to make this a number higher than possible, 1000, which would make it stand out and be important for a linear regression, where as if I make it say, 0, have those players sitting by those drafted first (marked as 1 in the over all draft).
+After consideration, I decided to make this a number higher than possible, 1000, which would make it stand out and be important for a linear regression, where as if I make it say, 0, have those players sitting by those drafted first (marked as 1 in the overall draft).
 A normal draft class has about 370 players, so I wanted this number to be higher, showing that they were ranked lower than the players who were drafted.
-This was mostly for naught, as in the end it appears to have little over all importance and I dropped the feature all together from some of the models.
+This was mostly for naught, as in the end it appears to have little overall importance and I dropped the feature all together from some of the models.
 Draft Year I made into 1900, and team is now 'Undrafted'.

    I filled in other values using a set logic based on if the value was a count or a rate.
 If the value is a count or a percentage of a count, I entered it as zero.
 If it's a percentage of a rate, then I filled to median.
 Example of each:

 1) **IPP is Individual Point Percentage**, the percentage of goals for that player's team while that player is on the ice that the player earned a point on.
-For this I filled the NA to 0, becuase logically if you have no points in this category your count would be zero.
+For this I filled the NA to 0, because logically if you have no points in this category your count would be zero.

 2) **OffZoneStartPer is Offensive Zone Start Percentage**. this is a rate, and thus, simply hasn't been calculated since the player hasn't been given the opportunity to have such a stat created.